Using Persistent Homology Topological Features to Characterize Medical Images: Case Studies on Lung and Brain Cancers: Case Studies

 \subsubsection{Model Estimation}

-We construct the CoxPH model using the following scalar clinical predictors: age, sex, smoking status, stage of cancer (I to IV), and tumor size.
-The size of tumor is measured by the number of tumor pixels in an image slice.
+We construct the CoxPH model only using the following scalar clinical predictors: age, sex, smoking status, cancer stage (I to IV), cancer grade (0 to 4), and tumor size.
+The size of the tumor is measured by the number of tumor pixels in an image slice.
 Also, we fit the FCoxPH model using the functional predictors and the same clinical predictors used in the CoxPH model.
-The AIC criterion yield three selected FPCs: one FPC for dimension-zero ($q=1$) and two FPCs for dimension-one ($r=2$).
 For both models, we assume the baseline hazard function $h_0(t)=1$.
+The AIC is used to choose the number of FPCs for the FCoxPH model and yields four FPCs: one FPC for dimension-zero and three FPCs for dimension-one.
+We note that the SECT of \cite{crawford2019} is not used because it is sensitive to rotation and translation and is not suitable for pathology image application.

 Table~\ref{tb:model.res} shows the results of the CoxPH and FCoxPH models.
-Among the clinical predictors in both models, age and stage III and IV indicators have the p-values smaller than 0.05.
-In the FCoxPH model, the p-values of all selected FPCs are smaller than 0.05.
-The overall p-values of the Wald tests are $2\times10^{-4}$ for the CoxPH model and $1\times10^{-6}$ for the FCoxPH model.
-The clinical variables behave similarly for both models except for the tumor size predictor.
+The clinical variables behave similarly for both models except for the tumor size.
 The p-value of the tumor size variable increases in the FCoxPH model as the functional predictors are added, suggesting that one of the functional predictors may include the tumor size information.

-The estimated coefficients of persistence surface functions, $\hat{\alpha}(u)$ and $\hat{\beta}(v)$, show which shape features affect the survival prognosis and how they are related.
+The p-values of the Wald tests are close to zero for both models.

 Figure~\ref{fig:coef} shows the estimated functional coefficients.
-The blue-colored and red-colored areas have positive and negative effects on the hazard function, respectively.

-The topological features recorded in the blue-colored areas on the quadrant II and III of Figure~\ref{subfig:dim0coef} correspond to the aggressive tumor patterns.
-First, the colored area in quadrant II in Figure~\ref{subfig:dim0coef} represents the small-sized scattered tumor regions close to each other (i.e., see the example of area D in Figure~\ref{subfig:interpret-dim0}).
+The dimension-zero topological features summarized in the blue-colored areas in quadrants II and III of Figure~\ref{subfig:dim0coef} correspond to the aggressive tumor patterns.
+First, the colored area in quadrant II in Figure~\ref{subfig:dim0coef} represents the small-sized scattered tumor regions close to each other (e.g., D of Figure~\ref{subfig:interpret-dim0}).
 Also, quadrant III of Figure~\ref{subfig:dim0coef} represents the relatively small connected tumor shapes.
-The small connected tumor features are spotted where multiple tumor regions spread inside normal (i.e., see the examples of area H in Figure~\ref{subfig:interpret-dim0}).
+The small connected tumor features are spotted where multiple tumor regions spread inside normal regions (e.g., H of Figure~\ref{subfig:interpret-dim0}).
 These patterns imply a fast spread of tumors.